OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Because each sensitive variable now has a unique name and no scope, the value of sensitive variables can be reliably passed to a Terraform module applied by Octopus, effectively allowing sensitive variables to be migrated.

 Note there are security considerations to take into account with variable spreading.
-Notably, every sensitive variable is exposed to every deployment or runbook run.
+Notably, every sensitive variable is exposed to every deployment or runbook run because they have no scope.

-Also note that there is no automated process to collapse spread variables.
+Also note that there is no automated process to collapse spread variables back to their original configuration.
 This can be done by hand if necessary.

 :::div{.warning}
 It is important to understand the implications of variable spreading before migrating projects with the Octoterra Wizard.